makersacademy/takeaway-challenge/README.md

 1 example, 1 failure
 ```

-As expected we received another red error, this time it is complaining that it is unable to find the mothod
+As expected we received another red error, this time it is complaining that it is unable to find the method
 \#display_menu_items

 ```ruby